ocaml/ocaml.org/data/tutorials/lg_03_modules.md

 itself can be a submodule of another module, pretty much like directories in a file system - but we don't do this very often.

-When you write a program let's say using two files `amodule.ml` and `bmodule.ml`, each of these files automatically defines a module named `Amodule` and a module named `Bmodule` that provide whatever you put into the files.
+When you write a program, let's say using two files `amodule.ml` and `bmodule.ml`, each of these files automatically defines a module named `Amodule` and a module named `Bmodule` that provide whatever you put into the files.